Texas church shooting: 8 of the dead came from same family

 Community grieves

-Hours after the shooting, residents of Sutherland Springs hugged one another, held candles and sang hymns in a candlelight vigil Sunday night.
-Gov. Abbott attended the event, in which faith leaders offered words of solace and prayers.
+Hours after the shooting, residents of Sutherland Springs hugged one another, held candles and sang hymns in a vigil Sunday night.
+Abbott attended the event, in which faith leaders offered words of solace and prayers.

-Sutherland Springs, a small town east of San Antonio, is the kind of place where "everybody knows everybody," said Gloria Rodriguez Ximenez, who attended the vigil.
+Sutherland Springs is the kind of place where "everybody knows everybody," said Gloria Rodriguez Ximenez, who attended the vigil.

 "This is a small, Christian town, a very small community," she said.
 "Everybody's united.
 Everybody's so close to everybody."